jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 data in real time, it will increase your latency.

-Take note also that fast action games does not require too much bandwith, rather it is affected by the clogged bandwith because you can't send and receive data in real time.
+Take note also that fast action games does not require too much bandwith compared to watching YouTube videos, rather it is affected by the clogged bandwith because you can't send and receive data in real time.